targuy/BNHtmlTableViewHelper/README.md

 BNHtmlTableViewHelper
 =====================
+##Objectives
+- To have a simple and concise way to extract a lot of data from html pages especially inside tables
+- Help a UITableViewController to present them in a UITableView.

 ## This library contains :
-- a category to TFHpple to read in one shot a lot of data from a template and return it in NSMutableDictionnary.
+- A category to TFHpple adding method *searchArrayWithXPathDictionaryQuery:* to read in one shot several datas (for example columns in a table) from a template (that could be selected in your code to support multiple templates in a site) and return it in NSMutableDictionnary.
-- a Class that use that NSMutableDictionnary as initializer to help a UITableViewController to manage an HTML Table from a website as a datasource
+- A Class *BNHtmlTable* that use that NSMutableDictionnary in his initializer to help a UITableViewController to manage an HTML Table from a website as a datasource

-##Example of category usage :
+##Example of searchArrayWithXPathDictionaryQuery: usage

-###1) Define a template for your table simply with this litteral syntax.
+###1) Define a template to analyze, process and store your table in 1 line of this litteral syntax.

+`@[     @{ @"Key": @"myVariable",@"Xpath": @"//tbody/tr/td/text()",@"Block":[myBlock copy] }
+];`

+Particulary efficient with multiple variables, (see complete example below).

-- The template is an NSArray of NSDictionnaries.
+- The template is an NSArray of NSDictionnary.
-- Each NSArray item is a column you want to read,
+- Each NSArray item is a data list for example a column you want to read,
-- each dictionnary contains the column name with key "key",
+- Each NSDictionnary contains the column name with key @"Key",
-- the XPath with key "Xpath" and
+- the XPath with key @"Xpath" and
-- a Block to perform on the return of XPath request with the key "Block".
+- a Block to perform on the return of XPath request with the key @"Block".

-#####a) Choose every key name for column name you want to extract.
+#####a) Choose every key name for column or list you want to extract.
 #####b) With an html inspector, extract the XPath element you need from the webpage.
 #####c) Write or reuse the appropriate Block for what you want to do.
 ```